 WELCOME TO THE ARBITRATION COMMITTEE

-The Arbitration Committee focuses on laws, practice and procedures relating to the arbitration of transnational disputes.
-Through its publications and conferences, the committee seeks to share information about international arbitration and promote its use and improve its effectiveness.
+The IBA Arbitration Committee focuses on laws, practice and procedures relating to the arbitration of transnational disputes.
+Through its conferences, publications and projects, the Committee seeks to share information about international arbitration, promote its use and improve its effectiveness.

-IBA Arb40 (young arbitrators) reflects the Arbitration Committee’s aim of engaging more actively with the younger members of the arbitration community.
-The subcommittee provides a platform for the younger members of the global arbitration community to meet, exchange ideas and learn from peers and more experienced practitioners.
+The Subcommittee, for young arbitrators, reflects the Arbitration Committee’s aim of engaging more actively with the younger members of the arbitration community.
+The Subcommittee provides a platform for the younger members of the global arbitration community to meet, exchange ideas and learn from peers and more experienced practitioners.

-The Committee has formed a task force called the Africa Arbitration Group whose purpose is to foster the participation in our Committee’s work and conferences of Sub-Saharan African arbitration practitioners.
+This Group's purpose is to foster participation in our Committee’s work and the conferences of Sub-Saharan African arbitration practitioners.